faximilie/blog/content/home/experience.md

   date_start = "2019-09-23"
   date_end = "2020-04-15"
   description = """
-  * Working to automate software deployment to AWS
+  * Worked to automate software deployment to AWS
-  * Working to design, construct, improve and maintain Cloud CI/CD pipelines
+  * Worked to design, construct, improve and maintain Cloud CI/CD pipelines
-  * Developing Java APIs using a Microservice architecture across a distributed team
+  * Developed Java APIs used a Microservice architecture across a distributed team
-  * Ensuring security of Government infrastructure and Services
+  * Ensured security of Government infrastructure and Services
  """
 [[experience]]
   title = "DevOps Engineer"